Thursday 28th & Friday 29th November, 2019

 - How to add to your toolkit of powerful and new techniques to work with even the most tricky negative thoughts

 - The key factors in resistance to change – and managing stick points and “curve balls”

 - Ways to use Relational Frame Theory to develop new metaphors

 You’ll also discover:

-Joe is a Consultant Clinical Psychologist and director for Contextual Consulting.
-He is also Course Director for the UCL PG Diploma in CBT for Psychosis and works within Camden & Islington NHS Foundation Trust.
-Joe is an active member of the British Association for Behavioural and Cognitive Psychotherapies ACT SIG and of the Association for Contextual Behavioural Sciences as a peer reviewed ACT trainer.
-He is co-editor of the book, Acceptance and Commitment Therapy and Mindfulness for Psychosis with Wiley-Blackwell, and co-author of ACTivate Your Life with Constable Robinson and ACT for Psychosis Recovery”, “Acceptance and Commitment Coaching” and “100 Key Points and Techniques in ACT”.
+Joe is a Consultant Clinical Psychologist and founder of Contextual Consulting.
+He is also Course Director for the UCL Post Graduate Diploma in CBT for Psychosis and works within Camden & Islington NHS Foundation Trust.
+Joe is an active member of the Association for Contextual Behavioural Sciences as a peer reviewed ACT trainer.
+He is co-editor of “Acceptance and Commitment Therapy & Mindfulness for Psychosis”, and co-author of the self help book, “ACTivate Your Life”, and of the text books, “ACT for Psychosis Recovery”, “Acceptance and Commitment Coaching” and “100 Key Points and Techniques in ACT”.